-Friends and friends who tend to use filters on your selfies, or have you retouched your photos before posting them on social networks, have you ever thought about how nice it would be to "retouch" your skin even in reality, to always be at your best?
+Friends who tend to use filters on your selfies, or have retouched your photos before publishing them on social media, have you ever thought about how nice it would be to "photo retouch" your skin even in reality, to always look your best?

 Opte Precision Skincare System, a skin care device from P&G Ventures, Procter & Gamble's startup studio, allows you to do just that.